rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 This means you can find out which Shopping Engine categories have the best matching with yours.
 Best practice is to assign most matching shopping engine category to your store category for each product.
 During the creation process of your feeds, you can also create a category for that particular product.
 And after creating the category, you’ll get an option to map it to your market place category so that you can make two categories aligned to each other.
 Not only does it support 1-to-1 category mapping but you can also map subsets of products on a channel-category based on product names.

+**Add Custom Fields**
+Now you can add custom fields with naming you require and fill it with static or dynamic values to your product feed.

 **Make Dynamic Attributes As You Need**
 Best WooCommerce Product Feed gives you the ability to set your conditions for any types of attributes.
 Different types of WooCommerce users have different kinds & classes of goods and services.
 So, you may need varieties of custom values to demonstrate your products.
 That's why we are giving the options to make dynamic attributes as your need.